Forced fatherhood: Israel

 In Israel, stealing sperm (גנבת זרע) is a common phrase used to denote a woman sleeping with a man in order to get pregnant without telling him.
 It receives ample media coverage.
 Some consider that the issue is unbalanced in favor of women and men who fall victim to "sperm theft" should also have the right to say no to parenthood.

-In 2012, the Tiberias Family Court ruled against a man who asked to be excused child support, claiming the mother of his child had "stolen his sperm" in order to get pregnant.
+In 2012, the Tiberias Family Court ruled against a man who asked to be excused from paying child support, claiming the mother of his child had "stolen his sperm" in order to get pregnant.
 In dismissing the suit, the judge ruled that "even if her biological father's claims are true, they are not sufficient to prevent the minor from succeeding in her current suit."
 The judge also cited other cases in which men had been ordered to pay child support, even though they had argued they were "fathers against their will".

 In 2013, in a "milestone verdict", a Tel Aviv court ordered a woman to pay her former partner ₪110,000 ($31,000) in damages.
-She had informed him that she was infertile and persuaded him to not to use contraception.
+She had informed him that she was infertile and persuaded him not to use contraception.
 Subsequently, she became pregnant and sued him for child support after he refused to acknowledge paternity of the child.
 Previous judgements had gone against him.
 In January 2017, the compensation imposed on the woman was revoked after the district court hearing the appeal ruled that the sex did not result from misrepresentation, and it was not proven that the plaintiff was interested at the time in the defendant's medical condition or the need to use contraception.

 On 4 September 2018, a Tel Aviv court partially accepted the suit of a man claiming "forced fatherhood".
 Judge Shifra Glick determined that the defendant had been dishonest with the plaintiff, had asked him not to use contraceptives, and had told him that she was using an IUD, thereby "making the plaintiff a parent against his will".
 The plaintiff's claims of robbery, negligence and fraud were rejected.
 The plaintiff was awarded limited compensation of ₪40,000 ($11,160).